swizkon/snowroller-2024/src/NOTES.md

 Use decimal as default for any monetary stuff, or maybe een better Money-type with amount and currency.

-Fix validation of time intervals
+Fix validation of time intervals\
+Need to evaluate which passages to keep within a time range of the most expensive ones.

 Since we are not dealing with any behavior regarding vehicles, maybe easire to just to one that holds the type to fulfill the interface and fix string bugs.